 Canvas is a program that Longwood University utilizes to make technology more accessible and easier to integrate into the curriculum.
-Since the same interface is used in all courses, once students take a course using Canvas, they won't have to learn a new system for each additional class.
+Since the same interface is used in all courses, once students take a course using Canvas, they will not have to learn a new system for each additional class.
 Students and Professors will have features such as online surveys and quizzes, easy communication through email, threaded discussion, a real time chat with drawing board, and 24 hour access to course materials and other resources.
-Tutorials, instructions, and overviews will be found at our Canvas site at canvas.longwood.edu.
-It is also recommended that you have Office programs installed for maximum compatibility.
-These programs are installed by default on your laptop or can be obtained by students from User Support Services for the cost of the installation CDs.
+Tutorials, instructions, and overviews will be found at our Canvas site at http://guides.instructure.com/.

 MyLongwood is a customizable web portal for use by Longwood students, faculty, and staff.
 Inside MyLongwood you will find news, announcements, groups, a fully functional calendar, and much more!
 MyLongwood is also the place where students will go to add and drop classes and to view student account information and financial aid information.